zqx1392/hello-world/README.md

 search for kisaku and the kid

-last cg: from jp to eng (good　riddance)

-hmmm, michiru....

-Not going to judge this route harshly but... tempo is somehow off.
-The route start with some cliche and stupid things: kissed and easily hooked, everyone went out of dorm just for the couple convenient scenario, and the cat sudden death.
-I might overlooked all those parts since other routes also tell somethings convenient as these but the route made it too obvious and forceful to hide and that bugged me pretty much, at least other route try to hide them among sea of emotion...

-So yeah, might be the most pecuilar story (except amene which i'm going last) among all routes, with some heartful ending.
-Still rushed the execution which failed to create hype.

-Simply said, great idea but bad writting and execution.

 new webpage
 - find musician group or want to learn music group
 - add more content, copy good point from other (because we have none, we can start new!)